Time Traveling Box and the Moonpit: Inspired by a Generous and Kind Woman and Audre Lorde’s poem “The Black Unicorn”

 India ink and watercolor on paper

 In the box, full of books on women’s and gender studies, was a history.
-I later learned that most of the books had belonged to the generous and kind woman’s mentor who died of cancer.
-Inside the books were highlights, underlines, and marginalia from readers with different pens and thoughts, from different times.
+I later learned that most of the books had belonged to the generous and kind woman’s mentor, who died of cancer.
+Inside the books were highlights, underlines, and marginalia from readers with different pens and thoughts–readers from other times.

 Along with the ability to traverse through time, I was given the gift of a friend—the generous and kind woman and I still share stories and books—and a mentor.
 Before the box of books, I did not know Audre Lorde.
 After the box of books, Audre Lorde became a foundational part of my creative life.

-Her essays in Sister Outsider guide me though the changing and sometimes overwhelming space of young womanhood in this time.
-Her words, her thoughts, open up the richness of our insides to meet what the world has to offer.
-To choose wisdoms from Sister Outsider, would discount the rest, you’ll just have to experience it for yourself.
-In the meantime,
+Her essays in Sister Outsider guide me through the changing, complex, and sometimes overwhelming space of young womanhood; my time guided by Lorde’s.
+Her words, her thoughts, open up the richness of my insides to meet what the world has to offer.
+To choose a singular wisdom from Sister Outsider would discount the rest: you’ll have to experience it for yourself.
+In the meantime:

 The Black Unicorn